mj0305/Npcap-network-monitor/README.md

 2. **Processing Plane (Analysis):** Data structuring, vectorization via Pandas, and security heuristic execution via the `AnomalyDetector`.
 3. **Presentation Plane (Visualization):** The interactive PyQt5 dashboard managed by `TrafficVisualizer`.

-*(You can insert your Architecture Diagram here by replacing the path)*
 ![System Architecture](docs/architecture.jpg)

 ## 🚀 Installation & Setup